-1. Apply the theory, concepts, and skills involving specialized materials, equipment, procedures, regulations, laws and interactions within and among political, economic, environment, and legal systems associated with the particular occupation and the business/industry;

-- 2. Demonstrate legal and ethical behavior, safety practices, interpersonal and team work skills, communicating in the applicable language of the occupation and the business or industry. - 3.
-Demonstrate his/her clinical proficiency in basic skills, professionalism and ability to effectively interact with various individuals in the clinical setting.
+- 1. Apply the theory, concepts, and skills involving specialized materials, equipment, and procedures within and among political, economic, environmental, social, and legal systems associated with the particular occupation and the business/industry. - 2.
+Demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, communicating in the applicable language of the occupation and the business or industry. - 3.
+Adhere to regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the particular occupation and the business/industry.